Skip to main content

 Best for: Large exhibitors and agencies managing high-traffic booths at major trade shows and conferences.

-6. CompuLead – Best for CompuSystems Shows
+CompuLead — Best Trade Show Lead Capture App for CompuSystems Shows

 CompuLead is the lead retrieval app from CompuSystems, a major trade show registration provider.
 If your event uses CompuSystems for badges, this is often the official option.